piku235/JungiThemeBundle/Resources/doc/yaml-theme-mapping.md

 ```

 Additionally the support of constants was introduced.
 Like in the example above to call a constant you must only prepend
-it with the `const@`.
+it with the `const@` string.
 You can use a shortcut or a full qualified constant name.
 By the shortcut I mean the notation
 `tag_name::constant` e.g. `jungi.mobile_devices::MOBILE` where it refers to a constant located in a tag.
 Naturally you can
 refer to global constants e.g. **SOME_CONSTANT** and to constants located in classes like in the example above.